rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 :Connected indicators: List of indicators that are related to the described KPI, either because they are part of its calculation or can be compared to it.

-Below these reoccurring definitions, the underlying equation of the KPI may be presented and explained, or further hints might be provided for the parameter evaluation or for special cases.
+Besides these parameters attributes, the underlying equation of a specific KPI may be presented and explained, or further hints might be provided for the parameter evaluation or for special cases.

 .. _kpi_suffixes: